About the day hikes

-El Chalten's location, at the start of the main trail heads into the Fitz Roy range, allows you to stay in the comfort of a hotel, eat good food in the many restaurants and enjoy wonderful day hikes during the day.
-The Laguna de Los Tres and Laguna Torre treks are the most popular and are not to be missed, but there are also a number of other trails to explore close to El Chalten.
-By allowing extra time in the area you can ensure that Patagonia's changeable and unpredictable weather doesn't prevent you from seeing the peaks.
+The popular Laguna de Los Tres and Laguna Torre treks are not to be missed, but there are also a number of other, gentler trails to explore close to the town.
+Allow a little extra time in your itinerary to ensure that Patagonia's unpredictable weather doesn't prevent you from seeing the peaks.

 Laguna de Los Tres: Mount Fitzroy

-This route provides arguably the best viewpoint in the national park, as the name refers to the peaks of Cerros Fitz Roy, Poincenot and Torre, all of which can be seen in the magnificent 360 degree views from the shores of the lake.
+This route provides arguably the best viewpoint in the national park.
+Los Tres (The Three) refers to the peaks of Cerros Fitz Roy, Poincenot and Torre, all of which can be seen in the magnificent 360 degree views from the shores of the lake.

-While it can be done as an out-and-back hike from El Chalten, it's a more interesting day if you get transport to Hosteria Pilar and start from there.
-That way, the trek starts out on a forest path looking out to the Piedras Blancas glacier, before a steep 800m ascent to the laguna itself, which makes a great lunch stop, and a return to El Chalten past the wonderful Laguna Capri with views to the massif.
+While it can be done as an out-and-back hike from El Chalten, it's a more interesting day if you get transport to Hosteria Pilar and start on a forest path from there.
+You'll then begin with views of Piedras Blancas glacier, before a steep ascent to the lake, returning to El Chalten past the beautiful Laguna Capri.

 Duration: 22km, 7 to 9 hrs